 Location: Nagatoro, Chichibu

 Wintersweet, roubai in Japanese, is a tree that blooms in winter.
 You can usually start seeing and smelling the beautiful yellow bloom from early January.
-There are wintersweet in various areas of Saitama, but the Wintersweet gardens in Nagatoro are probably the most famous.
-The wintersweet are in the Hodosan Wintersweet, accessible by hike or by ropeway.
+But prime viewing in Saitama is late January to early February.
+There are wintersweet in various areas of Saitama.
+However, the Wintersweet gardens in Nagatoro are probably the most famous.
+The wintersweet are in the Hodosan Wintersweet Garden, which is accessible by hike or by ropeway.

-The Nagatoro Wintersweet festival will be on until February 24th.
-For the last two days you can also enjoy the plum blossom festival:
+The Nagatoro Wintersweet festival will be on until the end of the third week in February.
+Usually, for the last two days of the wintersweet festival you can also enjoy the first two days of the Mt Hodo plum blossom festival: